dinakidane/coffee-lovers/README.md

 ### Navbar

 - Coffee Lover Blog header links back to homepage, as well as the home button
+- Comments page to take users to the blog comments
 - Login button to take user to the login page
 - Register button to take user to the register page
 - Navbar present in all pages